sungraepark/Adversarial-Dropout/README.md

 Tensorflow implementation for the results in the paper "Adversarial Dropout for Supervised and Semi-supervised Learning" (https://arxiv.org/abs/1707.03631)

-This implementation is based on the Code from Takeru Miyato's repository at (https://github.com/takerum/vat_tf) (Thank for Takeru Miyato's job)
+This implementation is based on the Code from Takeru Miyato's repository at https://github.com/takerum/vat_tf (Thank for Takeru Miyato's Work)

 ## Preparation of dataset